-RHS Scientist Tijana Blanusa led a review of a wide range of scientific research on topics such as green roofs, planting that may help cool the air in summer, and green walls and climbers that can insulate buildings in winter.
+RHS Principal Horticultural Scientist Dr Tijana Blanusa led a review of a wide range of scientific research on topics such as green roofs, planting that may help cool the air in summer, and green walls and climbers that can insulate buildings in winter.

 - Gardens help keep our cities ‘above water’ by preventing flooding

 - Gardens are the equivalent of an air conditioning system for our cities

 Download the Gardening matters: Urban Gardens review (1MB pdf), which includes tips for gardeners on the back page.

 The RHS Urban Gardens review is the result of hundreds of hours of work by Dr Tijana Blanusa and a number of other researchers from the Universities of Reading and Sheffield as well as colleagues at the RHS Science Department.
 She aimed to examine the dozens of pieces of existing research that tell us about the positives and negatives of gardening in urban areas.